yassine-mabrouk/jenkins-hello-world/README.md

 mvn test
 ```
 - Total 6 test cases, out of which
-  - 5 test cases will pass and
+  - 6 test cases will pass
-  - 1 test case fails!

 ### Deploy/Run
 ```